Paul Crosby (criminal): Death of Keane Mulready-Woods

 On 17 February 2021 a 29 year old woman who was associated with Paul Crosby was arrested by Gardaí investigating the murder and dismemberment of a 17 year old on 12 January 2020 in Drogheda.
 She is suspected of playing a central role in the logistics of the murder, including cleaning up the crime scene. a 23 year old man described as "a very minor player" was also arrested and suspected of helping clean up the crime scene.
 The murder is suspected to have been carried out by the "anti-Maguire" gang in Drogheda.

 The 29 year old woman was with Paul Crosby on 13 January 2020 when a gunman tried to target Crosby but shot the driver of their taxi, leaving Crosby uninjured.

 On February 19, 2021 Paul Crosby was arrested in Mountjoy Prison and taken to nearby Mountjoy Garda station by Gardaí investigating the same murder.
 He was brought from prison to the station under a section 42 warrant, which means he can be detained for 24 hours.

 He was charged with the teenagers murder on 17 May 2021.

-In December 2022 Paul Crosby pleaded guilty to facilitating the murder of Keane Muready-Woods.
+In December 2022 Paul Crosby pleaded guilty to facilitating the murder of Keane Mulready-Woods.
 He was remanded in custody for sentencing in January 2023.
+Crosby was later sentenced to 10 years in prison for his involvement in the murder.